tc39/notes/meetings/2016-07/jul-28.md

 AWB: (recapping the proposed fix)

-LBR: This PR also adds a change to avoid get and ToLength operations on lastIndex for the same regexps.
+LEO: This PR also adds a change to avoid get and ToLength operations on lastIndex for the same regexps.
 A poisoned RegExp lastIndex property wouldn't affect it.

 ```js
 function test(rx) {